-Other information included in the Annual Report of the Group for the year ended 31 December 2020
+Other information included in the Annual Report of the Group for the year ended 31 December 2021

 Management is responsible for the other information.
-Other information consists of the information included in Annual Report of the Group for the year ended 31 December 2020, other than the consolidated financial statements and our auditors' report thereon.
-We obtained the report of the Bank's Board of Directors, prior to the date of our auditor's report, and we expect to obtain the remaining sections of the Group's Annual Report for the year ended 31 December 2020 after the date of our auditor's report.
+Other information consists of the information included in Annual Report of the Group for the year ended 31 December 2021, other than the consolidated financial statements and our auditors' report thereon.
+We obtained the report of the Bank's Board of Directors, prior to the date of our auditors' report, and we expect to obtain the remaining sections of the Group's Annual Report for the year ended 31 December 2021 after the date of our auditors' report.

-Our opinion on the consolidated financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

 In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained during the audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement in this other information; we are required to report that fact.
+If, based on the work we have performed on the other information that we obtained prior to the date of this auditors' report, we conclude that there is a material misstatement of other information; we are required to report that fact.
 We have nothing to report in this regard.